-- London Tube – only available for Heathrow, the cost of a ticket is £5 per person;
+- London Tube – only available for Heathrow, a ticket was £5 per person;

-- Uber – used it from Heathrow to the city, cost was around £30;
+- Uber – used it from Heathrow to the city, trip was around £30;

-- Stansted Express – a dedicated train line, the quickest option for Stansted (45 minutes), cost is around £15-17 per person;
+- Stansted Express – a dedicated train line, the quickest option for Stansted (45 minutes), cost was between £15-17 per person;

-- National Express – a coach company, the slowest option for Stansted and Gatwick (more than one hour and a half), but the cheapest in the same time, at a cost of around £5-10 per person.
+- National Express – a coach company, the slowest but cheapest option for Stansted and Gatwick; it took more than an hour and a half, at a cost of around £5-10 per person.

 Guide to London

 Since this was my first visit, I tried to see as much as possible, and the focus was on the really popular landmarks and attractions.
-That’s why I am not super happy with the fact that I did not have enough time to explore the secrets of the city, but hey, I hope that one day I will return.
+That’s why I was not super excited by the fact that I did not have enough time to explore the secrets of the city; but hey, I want to return one day.

-- Covent Garden is the perfect location for all shopping lovers.
+→ Covent Garden is the perfect location for all shopping lovers.
 And that’s not even half of it!
-In this central district, you’ll find the Royal Opera House, many theatres, restaurants or bars, along with unlimited history and culture.
-Neal’s Yard, a little courtyard named after Thomas Neale, one of the great developers of the city, has become a hotspots in the past years.
-It’s a good place to make a stop and have a drink – either a glass of wine or just a coffee.
+In this central district, you’ll find the Royal Opera House, many theaters, restaurants or bars, along with unlimited history and culture.
+Neal’s Yard, a little courtyard named after Thomas Neale, one of the great developers of the city, has become a hotspot in the past years.
+It’s a nice place to make a stop and have a drink – either a glass of wine or just a coffee.

-- And if Covent Garden isn’t enough for you, then you should check out Soho, one of the main entertainment districts of London.
-You can shop for fashion on Carnaby Street, enjoy live street performances around Leicester Square, and even travel to China for a few moments, by visiting Chinatown.
+→ And if Covent Garden isn’t enough for you, then you should check out Soho, one of the main entertainment districts of London.
+You can shop for fashion on Carnaby Street, enjoy live street performances around Leicester Square, and even travel to China for a few moments, when visiting Chinatown.

-- It would be a pity to miss the imposing St. Paul’s Cathedral and its 111 m high dome.
-Well, at least from the outside, because the £18 entrance fee is quite steep, if you ask me.
+→ It would be a pity to miss the imposing St. Paul’s Cathedral and its 111 m high dome.
+Well, at least from the outside, since the £18 entrance fee is quite steep, if you ask me.

 I’ve rarely seen a city so rich in history and landmarks as London.
 There’s always something going on in this city.
 The new architecture is brilliantly combined with the old one.
 The parks and green areas are large and beautiful.
 The city is buzzing all the time, 24/7.
 It’s a place where you’ll hardly get bored.
 But it’s true that all these things come at a price, since London is not a cheap city to visit or to live in.